Bicolor cat: Tuxedo

 A tuxedo cat, Felix cat or Julius cat is a bicolor cat with low-grade white spotting (generally close to 25% white) in the coat.
 The term "tuxedo cats" is typically used for black-and-white colored cats, but tuxedo patterned cats come in all cat colors.
 They are called tuxedo cats due to the resemblance to the black-tie formal wear of the same name; however, the origins of the term "tuxedo cat" are murky at best, with linguist Cecily Raysor Hancock having been only able to track the term back to the early 1980s in America.

 To be considered a true tuxedo cat, the feline's coloring should consist of a colored coat, with white fur limited to the paws, belly, chest, throat, often the chin, and sometimes the tail.
 Tuxedo cats can appear to have goatees due to the white coloration of their nose or chin.
-Most tuxedo cats are also "black-mask cats" with a complete white blaze, a common name for felines who, due to their facial coloration, look as if they are wearing a black mask over their eyes, and often over their entire head.
-The ideal color distribution is symmetric, and the white areas are of modest size and limited to the desirable areas.